Practical Conversation Course

 Japanese level: JLPT N3 (listening level).
 Able to read hiragana and katakana.

-Level 6 - Becoming a connoisseur of Japan -
+Level 6 - To Be an Expert of Japan -

 In this level, students learn to talk about social topics of Japan and express their opinions.
 They also learn how to use various vocabulary and expressions using essays, stories, movies, etc. In addition, they practice to broaden and deepen the content of their talk through various exercises such as roleplaying, discussions, etc.